Welcoming you to your holiday cottage at Pencuke Farm

 It was hard to get the recycling service set up and so that we can maintain this service, it's crucially important you follow the guidance of what can go in each bin.
 Your co-operation is much appreciated.

 We are on a septic tank, so it is important that you only flush toilet paper down the toilets.
 Under no circumstance, should you flush any sanitary items down the toilets.
 Please dispose of them in the bathroom bins using the bags provided.

 The water in this area is very soft so you only need to use one tablet in each load of washing.
 There is also no need to add salt to the dishwasher for the same reason.
 When using a tumble dryer, please make sure you check the lint filter.

-Free wireless Internet is available for guests in the cottages and is called "RSW_Guest".
-Wait for the login screen and use the free trial option.
+Free ultra fast wireless Internet is available for guests in the cottages and is called "Pencuke farm Guest".
+There is no password.

 BBQ Terrace, games room and shop

 You are welcome to make full use of the bbq terrace, recreation field, boules court and games room during your stay.
 We just ask that you leave the area as you expect to find it and be considerate of other guests staying near to this area.